 I miss her most everyday.
 And whilst people say she's with you, and I feel that at times.. it's not the same as having her here with me in the physical sense.

 This beautiful woman was the greatest teacher for me to learn about love, and that carved a place so deep within my heart.

 I recall so clearly two years ago learning the news of Gabs cancer, we sat down at the bay, an incredible sunset graced our presence.
 We were both in a bit of shock that day.
 How is it that this beautiful healthy woman was about to have an operation to remove cancer?!

-I had to learn to love without gain, to be love that stays, to not put my needs in the mix, to keep showing up, to be selflish.
-I’m not sure that I got it right every time, I did the best I knew how.
-I secretly came undone behind the scenes to show up with a smile.
+I had to learn to love without gain, to be love that stays, to not push my needs in the mix, to keep showing up, and to be selfless.
+I’m not sure that I got it right every time, I did the best I knew how, secretly coming undone behind the scenes, to once again show up with a smile.

 I haven’t shared this story with very many, but today I share to celebrate just who this extraordinary woman was.
-When I met Gabs I was afraid to let her in, I was afraid as so many before Gabs would come into my world, and then leave.
+When I met Gabs I was somewhat guarded, afraid to let her in, as so many before Gabs would come into my world, and then leave.
 I had created a safety protection, a wall... and this beautiful woman was bringing it down.

 Our friendship was indeed a beautiful love affair between two woman who adored each other, who always found reasons to laugh, to celebrate life, and to honour each other’s journey.

 We shared many stunning sunsets, beautiful bay walks.. and conversations of our adventures and travels we would take in our long years of friendship to come.